simoncblyth/opticks/examples/README.rst

    * similar observations to UseUseGLM

-UseSysRap
-   vends a library that uses the SysRap target exported by sysrap/CMakeLists.txt

-UseUseSysRap
-   uses the UseSysRap exported library, succeeds to auto-find the dependencies (SysRap) of its direct dependent UseSysRap

 UseOpticksBoost
    no longer operational exercise for the old variable-centric approach to Boost hookup

 UseBoost
    Attempt to vend a library target that uses Boost::filesystem::